triggermesh/docs/docs/sources/awsdynamodb.md

-# Event Source for AWS DynamoDB
+# Event Source for Amazon DynamoDB

-This event source captures changes to items stored in an [AWS DynamoDB Table][ddb-docs] by reading the time-ordered sequence of item-level modifications from a [DynamoDB Stream][ddb-streams].
+This event source captures changes to items stored in an [Amazon DynamoDB Table][ddb-docs] by reading the time-ordered sequence of item-level modifications from a [DynamoDB Stream][ddb-streams].

 ## Prerequisite(s)